cltl/FrameNet-annotation-tool/README.md

 Example: 	python annotation.py ./Data/Example

 ###Requirements
-The input files have to be in labeled CAT (acronym for CELCT/Content Annotation Tool) XML format (see [CAT Annotation Tool](https://dh.fbk.eu/resources/cat-content-annotation-tool) and already have been annotated with HAS\_PARTICIPANT relations according to the NewsReader annotation scheme (see [NewsReader's project website](http://www.newsreader-project.eu/)).
+The input files have to be in labeled CAT<sup>1</sup> (acronym for CELCT/Content Annotation Tool, see also [CAT Annotation Tool](https://dh.fbk.eu/resources/cat-content-annotation-tool)) XML format and already have been annotated with HAS\_PARTICIPANT relations according to the NewsReader annotation scheme<sup>2</sup>  (see also [NewsReader's project website](http://www.newsreader-project.eu/)).

 The script uses the following resources, which are included in this module:
-- Predicate Matrix (English-Dutch version, including English and Dutch lemmas)
+- Predicate Matrix<sup>3</sup> (English-Dutch version, including English and Dutch lemmas)
-- The Frame files of the XML version of FrameNet (version 1.5)
+- The Frame files of the XML version of [FrameNet](https://framenet.icsi.berkeley.edu)<sup>4</sup> (version 1.5)
 - A separate file with the lexical units listed for each Frame (extracted from FrameNet version 1.5)

 ###Description
-For each file in the input directory, the user is asked whether (s)he wants to annotate this file and for which round.
-There are two annotation rounds:
+For each file in the input directory, the user is asked whether (s)he wants to annotate this file and for which annotation round.
+There are two rounds:

 1. **All relations:** annotate all HAS_PARTICIPANT relations (if annotations for a relation already exist, the user is asked whether (s)he wants to change the existing annotation)
 2. **Empty relations:** annotate only the HAS_PARTICIPANT relations where there is no frame and/or role specified yet